-2017 – 2018 Academic Year Student Projects
+2017 – 2018 Academic Year Projects

-The NGO-Corporate Partnerships explores strategies for partnership possibilities and works to preempt risks that partnerships between NGOs and corporations can face.
+The NGO-Corporate Partnerships explored strategies for partnership possibilities and worked to preempt risks that partnerships between NGOs and corporations can face.
 In the 2017-2018 academic year, the NGO-Corporate Partnerships team organized the Partnerships Conference on February 23-24, 2018, which brought together leaders from corporations, environmental NGOs, and government to examine the rationales and opportunities for mutually beneficial partnerships.
 Panelists included a senior VP from Wells Fargo, The Director of Corporate and Foundational Relations for The Nature Conservancy, and more.
 Attendees came from a variety of backgrounds, including nonprofits like GRID Alternatives and financial institutes like Capital Group.

-2016 – 2017 Academic Year Student Projects
+2016 – 2017 Academic Year Projects

-2015 – 2016 Academic Year Student Projects
+2015 – 2016 Academic Year Projects

-2014 – 2015 Academic Year Student Projects
+2014 – 2015 Academic Year Projects

 First Annual Green Careers Conference